 The regulatory authority is the NCC and the competition law authority is the Fair Trade Commission (FTC).
 Both of them are well-defined, independent regulators.
-The NCC executes ex ante regulation, while the FTC is more ex post as the watchdog for unfair competition even though the FTC enjoys a more parallel power in approval of mergers among the telecoms operators than the NCC does
+The NCC executes ex ante regulation, while the FTC is more ex post as the watchdog for unfair competition even though the FTC enjoys also a parallel power in approval of mergers among the telecoms operators as a mandate under the Fair Trade Act.